bitprj/BitCamp/Learning-Labs101.md

       - type: closeIssue
         issue: 2
 ```
-Include the last step of Week 1, including the response trigger (in this case, it's when the learner commits something) and the response file.
+:arrow_up: Include the last step of Week 1, including the response trigger (in this case, it's when the learner commits something) and the response file.
 In the actions, also include creating a new issue (#3) and closing the old issue (#2). **Keep on repeating this pattern until you're ready to end the Learning Lab!**

 ### **Finishing up the Learning Lab**

-To close it up, you use the same code as above, except you don't create another issue.
+:arrow_down: To close it up, you use the same code as above, except you don't create another issue.
 ```yaml
   - title: 'Final Project: Lightning Talk'
     description: Preparing your lightning talk.